ObjectIsAdvantag/sparkguest/README.md

     npm install sparkjwt -g
     ```

-## QuickStart

-To create an access token for a 'Guest' user, type:
+To create an access token for a 'Guest' user (non Cisco Spark users), type:

     ```shell
-    sparkjwt <userId> <userName> -o <organisation> -s <secret>
+    sparkjwt [guest] <userId> <userName> -o <organisation> -s <secret>
     ```

     Where:
-        - the `userId` is an identifier unique to the developer org.
-This identifier is used to persist Spark data among the user interactions inside Cisco Spark
+        - the `userId` is a user identifier unique to your 'Guest Issuer' application.
+This identifier is used by Cisco Spark to persist user among sessions.
+Understand: if another token gets generated with the same 'userId', the guest user interacting with that token will see Spaces, Messages, and inherit Memberships from previous spark interactions for this 'userId',
-        - the `userName` is used to identify the user in Cisco Spark spaces
+        - the `userName` is used to identify the user in Cisco Spark spaces,
-        - the issued token will expire after 6 hours, and is formatted as a JWT token (see below for more info, and the `check` command)
+        - the issued access token expires after 6 hours and is formatted as a JWT token (see below for more info, and the `check` command)
-        - note that you can specify the organisation identifier or secret via environment variables

     Example (with verbose debugging info):